Project P-MUS: Professionalising museum work in higher education: A global approach

-A workshop will take place at the Federal University of Minas Gerais (UFMG), Belo Horizonte, 8 October 2018, to discuss the GSS results and prepare a publication.
-The Workshop will be supported by the Rede de Museus e Espaços de Ciências e Cultura, UFMG.
+A workshop has taken place at the Federal University of Minas Gerais (UFMG), Belo Horizonte, 8 October 2018, to discuss the GSS results and prepare a publication.
+The Workshop was supported by the Rede de Museus e Espaços de Ciências e Cultura, UFMG.

 Through the years, an incredible number of bibliographical references addressing university museums, collections and heritage specific issues has been published.
 In 2017, P-MUS has compiled and organised them into categories for easier access to professionals: